California Guide

 Matt Haney (D) LEGALIZE, TAX, AND REGULATE

-Strong advocate for cannabis in San Francisco; sponsored employment rights resolution on Board of Supervisors.
+Was a strong advocate for cannabis in San Francisco; sponsored employment rights resolution on Board of Supervisors.
 Criticized for supporting S.F.
 Measure D raising business taxes on cannabis.

 State Assembly District 18